-Another example above of the All-Over Lace Faroese Shawl, this time in a commercial 100% alpaca fingering weight yarn.
+Another example below of the All-Over Lace Faroese Shawl, this time in a commercial 100% alpaca fingering weight yarn.

 This was Kelly's first Faroese shawl and I am delighted she picked the All-Over Faroese Lace Shawl.
 The yarn is dyed in the Gradiance technique she developed for The Unique Sheep.
 Isn't it stunning!
 You can see more pictures and read the story on Kelly's Ravelry project page about how she began making the shawl for herself, but then it became "Wool Therapy" for her mother-in-law upon being diagnosed with breast cancer just as the shawl was being completed.

 Love your patterns!
 I am currently working on (and almost finished) the All-Over Lace Faroese Shawl in Slate Icelandic laceweight yarn.
 I have about 40 rows left, and I am enjoying knitting this so very much, I had to write to thank you for such a beautiful pattern.
 This shawl is an absolute delight to knit too, and thanks to you, I can read charts (my first attempt at this) without being scared to death about it :) Thanks again Jackie...
 I LOVE your work, and hope to be able to get more of your shawl patterns very soon.